-These days, carbohydrates have a bad reputation as a cause of weight gain, obesity, and related health problems.
-However, it’s also one of the macronutrients that your body needs.
-In this article, we’ll discuss the different types of carbohydrates to get to know them better.
+These days, carbohydrates have a pretty bad reputation for causing weight gain, obesity, and all sorts of health issues.
+But they’re also one of the macronutrients that your body needs.
+In this article, we’ll dive into the different types of carbohydrates to get to know them better.

-Based on their chemical structure, carbohydrates can be classified into simple carbohydrates and complex carbohydrates.
-These two different types of carbohydrates can be further classified into four groups.
+Based on their chemical structure, carbohydrates can be divided into two main types: simple carbohydrates and complex carbohydrates.
+Each of these types has its own subgroups.
 Simple carbohydrates include monosaccharides and disaccharides, while complex carbohydrates include oligosaccharides and polysaccharides.

 Simple Carbohydrates